mickeygard/mickeygard/README.md

 - Hi, I’m @mickeygard
--  I’m interested in becoming a developer so I can create solutions for money.
-I have about a year until I try to enter the tech industry, so I need to learn fast, but I think it's well within the realm of possibility.
+- I'm a new developer learning skills so I can get paid to create solutions for other people's problems.
+I'll be looking for full remote jobs, or job in the Denver area in about summer/fall of 2024.
+I have about a year until I retire from my first career and enter the tech industry so I'm learning fast and adjusting my goals as I learn more.
--  I’m starting out with HTML, CSS, and Java through Codecademy's Front End Developer career path, soon to be followed by Python.
-I intend to start projects as soon as I have each knowledge base so I can lean as fast as possible.
+-  I’m starting out with HTML, CSS, and Java through Codecademy's Front End Developer career path, probably followed by Python.
+I'm starting projects as soon as I have each knowledge base to solidify what I learn as fast as possible.
 -  I’m not looking to collaborate yet, but Im always open to ideas.
--  How to reach me: mickey_gardner@hotmail.com (I'm very old.
-Keeping the same email, like keeping a phone#, helps me not lose people over the years.)
+-  How to reach me: mickey_gardner@hotmail.com (Keeping the same email, like keeping a phone#, helps me not lose people over the years.)

 <!---
 mickeygard/mickeygard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.